Purchasing A Property After A Bankruptcy

 The first factor is the kind of bankruptcy that you experienced.
 There are two main types of personal bankruptcy within the US: Chapter 7 and Chapter 13 Bankruptcy.

-Chapter 7 bankruptcy is a “debt liquidation” bankruptcy, and it does not involve filing a repayment plan.
-This means that the court takes legal control of your property and possessions, sells them, and then passes the proceeds to the creditors/ debtors.
+Chapter 7 bankruptcy is a “debt liquidation” bankruptcy, and it does not involve a repayment plan.
+This means that the court takes legal control of your property** and possessions, sells them, and then passes the proceeds to the creditors or debtors (if there are proceeds left over after debts are paid). **Note: this does not mean you will lose your home or even your car.
+There are “exemptions” in place that prevent the court from liquidating everything.
+Your home in particular is safe if you are current with your mortgage payments.

-Chapter 13 bankruptcy is a “wage earners” bankruptcy.
-This type of bankruptcy enables individuals with regular income to develop a plan to repay all a part of their debts.
+Chapter 13 bankruptcy is also known as a “wage earners” bankruptcy.
+This type of bankruptcy enables individuals with regular incomes to develop a plan to repay all or part of their debts—usually over a period of 3 to 5 years.

 The type of financing you are trying to obtain is the other factor that influences how long a bankruptcy must season.
 Jumbo financing has the strictest bankruptcy seasoning requirements, while conventional loans are a little less stringent.
 Government-backed loans, FHA, and VA are the least stringent in terms of bankruptcy seasoning.